sairamanuja/Auth/README.md

 - User registration and login with email and password.
 - Password hashing using bcrypt.
+- OTP (One-Time Password) verification for secure authentication.
-- Email notifications for successful registration using Nodemailer.
+- Email notifications for OTP and successful registration using Nodemailer.
 - MongoDB for storing user data.
-- JWT (JSON Web Token) for secure authentication.

 ## Prerequisites